fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 ## Introduction

-In this tutorial we'll make a 2D platformer using new plugin and scripting system that was become available in Fyrox 0.25 and improved in Fyrox 0.26.
+In this tutorial we'll make a 2D platformer using new plugin and scripting system that has become available in Fyrox 0.25 and improved in Fyrox 0.26.
 Here's what you'll get after finishing the tutorial:

 <iframe width="560" height="315" src="https://youtube.com/embed/EcvtwEkBxNU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>